stamen/philly-civiccommons/README.md

+# Knight Philadelphia
-* Quality of public services in Philadelphia based on Yelp
+Quality of public services in Philadelphia based on Yelp

-*** Running locally
+### Running locally
 In a shell, ie.: `Terminal.app`
 ```
 python -m SimpleHTTPServer 8000